 VP regenerate over time for as long as you have your $BOTTO or LP tokens staked.
 The regeneration formula for VP is as follows:

-For LP tokens, you earn VP equal to the equivalent of the entire value of the LP position in $BOTTO.
+For LP tokens, you used to earn VP equal to the equivalent of the entire value of the LP position in $BOTTO.
 So for the formula above, the

 Botto's voting page displays two art fragments.
 The voter is required to choose which of the two art fragments is their preferred one.
 They can also choose to skip if they really don’t like either one, however even finding a preferable element or characteristic can be good for training.